nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    ![result of delete command](./images/UserGuide/1.3_del_ans.png)

 ### View All Flashcards : `list`
 Shows a list of all flashcards in the deck.

-Format: `list`
+A keyword may be specified to filter out the list.

+Format: `list (q/t)/ (prefix question starts with/ tag)`
 Examples:
 ```
+1. list
-(list shows the full list of flashcards.)
+   (list shows the full list of flashcards)

+2. list q/ What
+   (list shows all flashcards with questions starting with 'What')

+3. list t/ CS2100
+   (list shows all flashcards with the CS2100 Tag)

+4. list q/ what t/ CS2100
+   (list shows all flashcards with questions starting with 'What' and has the CS2100 Tag)
 ```

 #### Acceptable values for each parameters:
-No parameters are needed
+1. No Empty Input after q/ and t/.
+2. q/ and t/ is optional.

 #### Expected output:
 ```
 1. list
-   (Questions to all the flashcards that are added with their index)

-2. list potato
-   “No parameters are allowed for this command.”
+   "All cards listed" message will be returned to the user via the CLI
 ```

 #### Usage